 Iridium Communications is a company I have covered since its earliest days of seeking Federal Communications approval to begin operations in 1998.
 The founding company went bankrupt on August 13, 1999, after protracted delays in gaining required regulatory approvals, voice call charges as high as $7 a minute and the need for its customers to use brick-sized handsets to communicate via a constellation of satellites.

-The current version of the company has been replenishing and updating its 66-satellite constellation through its Iridium NEXT program, while serving market niches in energy exploration, shipping, tourism and others that need coverage around the globe that cannot be provided by terrestrial communications infrastructure.
+The current version of the company has been replenishing and updating its 66-satellite constellation through its Iridium NEXT program, while serving market niches in national defense, energy exploration, shipping, tourism and others that need coverage around the globe that cannot be provided by terrestrial communications infrastructure.
 Satellites offer point-to-multipoint capabilities from the orbiting constellation to places on air, land and sea that require global, mobile communications.

-Imagine the preposterous image of a cable dragging behind a commercial aircraft to provide communications and it quickly becomes apparent satellites have a definite role in offering vital service to customers who cannot obtain it any other way.
+Imagine the preposterous image of a cable dragging behind an aircraft to provide communications and it quickly becomes apparent satellites have a definite role in offering vital service to customers who cannot obtain it any other way.
 The new-generation of Iridium is led by CEO Matt Desch, who has been carrying out an ambitious turnaround of the since-restructured company that he laid out years ago during an interview with me.
 He has become especially bullish on the satellite internet of things as Iridium’s “strongest growth area.”

-“Iridium Communications (IRDM) is a stock I’ve been tracking for my trading services, as its relative share price performance over the past 52 weeks has outpaced 97 percent of all publicly traded stocks,” said Jim Woods, editor of Successful Investing and Intelligence Report.
+“Iridium Communications (IRDM) is a stock I’ve been tracking for my trading services, as its relative share-price performance over the past 52 weeks has outpaced 97 percent of all publicly traded stocks,” said Jim Woods, editor of Successful Investing and Intelligence Report.
 “The only component missing for me in IRDM is better earnings per share growth.
 If the company can get EPS growth up, I will become a buyer.”

 Chart Courtesy of stockcharts.com